Managing hypoglycaemia fact sheet

 For individualised advice on hypo treatment, talk to your doctor or diabetes health professional.

-Insulin pumps and continuous glucose monitoring (CGM): if you are using an insulin pump or CGM, talk to your diabetes health professionals about how to treat and manage hypos.
+Insulin pumps, continuous glucose monitoring (CGM) and flash glucose monitoring (Flash GM): if you are using an insulin pump, CGM or Flash GM, talk to your diabetes health professionals about how to treat and manage hypos.

 What happens if a hypo is not treated?